tjbwyk/CV/README.md

     [R, t, Tr, S_homo, T_homo] = ICP(S, T, TOL, TIME, Tr)

 * S is source point cloud
 * T is target point cloud
 * TOL is minimum tolerance value
 * TIME is maximum iteration
 * Tr is initial transformation matrix

 It will return these following values:

 * R is rotation matrix
 * t is translation vector
 * Tr is transformation matrix (combined rotation matrix and translation vector)
 * S_homo is source point cloud in homogeneous coordinates
 * T_homo is target point cloud in homogeneous coordinates
-    *

 #### Merging Scene - Scenario 1

-We can simply run the basic first merging scenario by running this following
+We can simply run the first merging scenario by running this following
 command:

     [points_merged, runtime] = merge_orderly(interval, TOL, TIME)

 * interval is the number of interval images that will be merged

 #### Merging Scene - Scenario 2

-We can simply run the basic second merging scenario by running this following
+We can simply run the second merging scenario by running this following
 command:

     [merged_points, runtime] = experiment2()